AlinaWan/auto-chiseler/README.md

    * **Minimum SS:** The minimum number of **SS** ranks required to stop rerolling.
 For example, if set to **1**, the tool stops when at least one SS is found.
    * **Minimum Objects:** The minimum number of detected objects of at least the chosen minimum quality required to stop.
    * **Minimum Quality:** Select the lowest rank (F, D, C, B, A, S, SS) you accept for stopping.
 Only pips **at least this rank** or higher are counted toward the minimum objects condition.
+   * **Stop Confirm Delay (ms):** How long to wait before confirming stop conditions after they first appear.
+This helps avoid false stops caused by the game temporarily showing the item below the one you actually rerolled while it’s still returning.
+Increase this value if the game takes longer to finalize item returns.
+Setting this to 0 means the tool will confirm stops immediately without waiting.

 > [!NOTE]
 > This tool does not evaluate stat values themselves.
 It only detects each pip's visual rank based on color.